quarkusio/quarkus-web-lab/2-blog/README.md

 🚀 Press `w` and observe your web page.

-**You should see a `TemplateException`, it's part of the plan :)**
+**You should see a `TemplateException`, no worries, it is part of the plan :)**

 ### Base template

-First, we'll need a _base_ template.
+First, same as with Renarde, we'll need a _base_ template.
-All other templates will extend this template and provide the content for the `title` and `body` insert sections.
-This feature is called _template inheritance_ and makes it possible to reuse template layouts.

-👀 This file is located in `src/main/resource/templates/base.html`.
+👀 This file is already available in `src/main/resource/templates/base.html`.

 `{#insert /}` defines no name and so the main block of the relevant `{#include}` section is used.

 ### Index page

-For the index page we'll use the `quarkus-qute-web` extension that exposes the Qute templates located in the `src/main/resource/templates/pub` directory automatically.
+For the index page, the `quarkus-qute-web` extension exposes the Qute templates located in the `src/main/resource/templates/pub` directory out of the box.

 👀 Let's take a look how the initial `src/main/resource/templates/pub/index.html` template looks like.